inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 About the visualizer
 --------------------

-Packet drops can be visualized by including a ``PacketDropVisualizer`` module in the simulation.
-The ``PacketDropVisualizer`` module indicates packet drops by displaying an animation effect at the node where the packet drop occurs.
+Packet drops can be visualized by including a :ned:`PacketDropVisualizer` module in the simulation.
+The :ned:`PacketDropVisualizer` module indicates packet drops by displaying an animation effect at the node where the packet drop occurs.
 In the animation, a packet icon gets thrown out from the node icon, and fades away.